umich-brcf-bioinf/Watermelon/QuickStart.rst

   $ watermelon-init mm10 /ccmb/BioinfCore/DNASeqCore/Run_1639/ksinger/Run_1639/ksinger Singer_RS1_DietCell

-3. **Review watermelon-init output**
+3. **Review 'watermelon-init' output**
-  This command will generate three directories:
+  Generates three directories:
 * inputs : Symlinks to the samples dirs of multiplexed sequences
 * analysis-project_tag  : config.yaml file (which needs to be set-up to run the analysis)
 * deliverables-project_tag :Results of the analysis